 Gentoo chicks are under high risk of attack from Brown or Antarctic skuas, kelp gulls, and petrels.
 At sea, the adults can be preyed on by leopard seals, orcas, and sea lions.

-Highlights where the Gentoo Penguin can be seen
+Spots where the Gentoo Penguin can be observed

 A gateway to the ultimate adventure that only a few will be lucky enough to experience.